美 國 芝 城 中 華 會 館

 3. RTA Senior Ride Free Smart Card application – In January of 2008, the Illinois Legislature passed a new law that allows seniors 65 and older living in the Regional Transportation Authority (RTA) area--Cook, DuPage, Mc Henry, and Will counties--to ride free on fixed routes.
 This includes The Chicago Transit Authority (CTA), Metra and Pace.
 Chinese Community Center helps the seniors to do the applications RTA Senior Ride Free Smart Cards at our community center.
 Qualified seniors aged 65 and over are free to apply.
 Chinese seniors can do their applications in their own language.

-(V) CULTURAL EVENTS, FESTIVITIES AND CELEBRATIONS – Chinatown Special Events:
+(IV) CULTURAL EVENTS, FESTIVITIES AND CELEBRATIONS – Chinatown Special Events:

-1. Double Ten Parade – The Double Ten Parades are usually held on the first weekend of October by us to celebrate the founding day of the Republic of China, the first democratic republic in Asia, found by Dr. Sun Yat Sen on October 10, 1911.
+Double Ten Parade – The Double Ten Parades are usually held on the first weekend of October by us to celebrate the founding day of the Republic of China, the first democratic republic in Asia, found by Dr. Sun Yat Sen on October 10, 1911.

-(VI) SERVICES OF CHINESE CEMETERY: Chinese Community Center offers low budget services (grave lots and headstones engraved in Chinese) to meet the local Chinese’s needs for their resting places at Mount Auburn Memorial Park.
+(V) SERVICES OF CHINESE CEMETERY: Chinese Community Center offers low budget services (grave lots and headstones engraved in Chinese) to meet the local Chinese’s needs for their resting places at Mount Auburn Memorial Park.
 It also provides convenience for the living to visit and pay respect to the deceased.
 The grave lots can be purchased in advance for themselves.

 Chinese Consolidated Benevolent Association of Chicago - All Rights Reserved